Visit one of New Jersey's most beautiful Wineries!

 On the train you will have your very own guide who will inform you about the railroad and our historic equipment.
 We are there to answer your questions and provide you with support during your trip.

 We have two beautiful picnic groves.
 The largest is in Phillipsburg at our station with views of the Delaware and Lehigh Rivers.
 Our most beautiful picnic grove is located at the stop for our Ol'Susquehanna Mine called "Snyders".
 Here we have about 20 picnic tables under beautiful sprawling pine trees.
 Also located at this stop are both the Ol' Susquehanna Mine and the Corn Maze ( in season).
 If you opt to use the picnic grove at the mine location you can take the next train north ( 1 1/2 hours later) to return back to the station.
 You may also enjoy the mine experience which is only $5.00 or the Corn Maze, also $5.00.
 Both of these tickets can be purchased on site.
+Please note.
+While you are welcome to bring a nice picnic lunch, only alcohol purchased at Villa Milagro may be consumed on railroad property.

 Great fun for the whole family!